hangulu/thesis/README.md

 All three conditions are notoriously hard to show, given the lack of data on how people vote by race.

 In the 1990s and early 2000s, Professor Gary King’s ecological inference method tackled the second condition: racially polarized voting, or racial political cohesion.
 His technique became the standard technique for analyzing racial polarization in elections by inferring individual behavior from group-level data.
-However, for more than $2$ racial groups or candidates, that method hits computational bottlenecks.
+However, for more than 2 racial groups or candidates, that method hits computational bottlenecks.

 A new method of solving the ecological inference problem, using a mixture of contemporary statistical computing techniques, is demonstrated here.
 It is called the **Discrete Voter Model**.
 It can be used for multiple racial groups and candidates, and is shown to work well on randomly-generated mock election data.

+To completely reproduce test results on generated election data, run `methods.ipynb` in full.
+The requirements can be installed with the included `Pipfile`.
+Go [here](https://realpython.com/pipenv-guide/) or [here](https://pipenv.kennethreitz.org/en/latest/) for more information on how to use `Pipenv`.